Etoshine 60 Tablet

 CAUTION

-It is unsafe to consume alcohol with Etoshine 60 Tablet.
+It is not known whether it is safe to consume alcohol with Etoshine 60 Tablet.
+Please consult your doctor.

 Etoshine 60 Tablet may be unsafe to use during pregnancy.
 Although there are limited studies in humans, animal studies have shown harmful effects on the developing baby.
 Your doctor will weigh the benefits and any potential risks before prescribing it to you.
 Please consult your doctor.